tomjaguarpaw/H2/posts/nested-strict-data.md

--- The constructor is "unsafe" in the sense that if you don't ensure -- the invariant holds when you use it then you will violate the -- expectations of the consumer. newtype Strict a = MkStrictUnsafe a deriving Show pattern Strict a <- MkStrictUnsafe a
+-- The constructor is "unsafe" in the sense that if you don't ensure -- the invariant holds when you use it then you will violate the -- expectations of the consumer. newtype Strict a = MkStrictUnsafe a pattern Strict a <- MkStrictUnsafe a

 class Strictly a where